Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Definitions and preliminaries

-where $x_*\in \T^2$ is an arbitrary point and $l(x,y)$ is a piecewise smooth curve connecting from point $x$ to point $y$.
+where $x_*\in \T^2$ is arbitrary and $l(x,y)$ is a piecewise smooth curve connecting $x$ and $y$.
 For example, we can choose $l(x,y)$ to be the collection of piecewise straight lines parallel to each axis, namely for $x=(x_1,x_2)$, $y=(y_1,y_2)$, we have

 Due to the "irrotationality" condition \eqref{eq:qvel_irrot}, the choice of point $x_*$ has no influence on the definition.
-However, for weak solutions $(\rho,v)$, the chemical potential $\mu$ is merely a Lebesgue function or even a distribution.
-Since \eqref{eq:defS_pt} should be independent of the point $x_*$ over $\T^2$, we can take the average of \eqref{eq:defS_pt} with respect to $x_*$, which allows us to extend the hydrodynamic definition of the phase function $S$ to more general cases.
+However, for weak solutions $(\rho,v)$, the chemical potential $\mu$ may only belong to a Lebesgue space, or even be a distribution.
+Since the right-hand side of \eqref{eq:defS_pt} should be independent of the choice of $x_*$, we can take the average of \eqref{eq:defS_pt} with respect to $x_*$, thereby allowing us to extend the hydrodynamic definition of the phase function $S$ to more general cases.